Daave2/amazon-scraper-2025/README.md

 ## Notes

 The repository excludes `config.json`, `state.json`, and `output/` from version control.
 These files may contain sensitive information or large log data.
 Ensure you keep your credentials secure.
+Timestamps recorded by the scraper default to the Europe/London timezone.
+Modify the `LOCAL_TIMEZONE` constant in `scraper.py` if you prefer a different local time.